someaditya/someaditya.github.io/aboutme.md

 During my tenure as "Associate Professional Application Delivery" in one of the World’s largest multinational IT company, Computer Sciences Corporation (now DXC Technology) gave me huge exposure to the IT Industry.
 I was part of the Enterprise Content Management Practice Team and provided services to one of the world’s leading Intellectual Property (IP) management and intellectual property technology company based in the Channel Islands.

-Currently I am looking for Data Science roles across Europe (valid work authorization in Ireland), If you’d like to learn more about me, please reach out via email (someaditya@live.in ) or call me at +353 899775675 or +91-9611424845.

 Education:

-- 2017-2018	[Trinity College Dublin](www.tcd.ie) - MSc in.
+- 2017-2018	- Trinity College Dublin - MSc in.
 Computer Science
-- 2010-2-14 [Visvesvaraya Technological University](www.vtu.ac.in) - BE in Computer Science and Engineering
+- 2010-2-14 - Visvesvaraya Technological University - BE in Computer Science and Engineering

 Professional Expereince:

-- 2015-2016 [CSC](www.dxc.technology) - Associate Professional Application elivery
+- 2015-2016 - CSC - Associate Professional Application Delivery